Jordan & Oman

 28/10/2018 Wahiba – Nizwa (BLD)

 Early this morning the last of the desert mists begin to fade.
 We continue across the incredibly barren sands that are actually home to a phenomenal amount of life.
 As well as the Bedu people, they are home to an exotic diversity of fauna including dragonflies, wolf, two species of Ruppell’s fox, wild cats, and white-tailed mongooses.
 Some 115 species of birds have also been recorded here including the elusive Arabian and Sand Gazelles.
-We reach Nizwa this afternoon, the capital of Oman from 751 to 1154 AD, and still regarded as its cultural capital.
+We reach Nizwa early afternoon, the capital of Oman from 751 to 1154 AD, and still regarded as its cultural capital, and enjoy a walking tour including the 17th century fort and the souk.

 Golden Tulip Hotel